 As the term suggests, a sole trader is the one who manages the business on its own and he is the only owner of the business.

-A Partnership business is the one which is run by more than one people in partnership and all of them have their stake in business.
+A partnership business is one that is run by more than one person in partnership and all of them have their stake in the business.

 The last is limited liability, which means that the owners have limited liability only to the number of shares they hold unless they have guaranteed.
 It is the most successful form of business.

 Here is the list of people who can do business in New Zealand: